 - Would you visit a Home Depot store painted green outside?

-We see colors around us all the time, but do we consciously pay attention to them?
+We always see colors around us, but do we consciously pay attention to them?
 Our brains have many hidden associations with color.
-Very often, those associations are beneath our awareness, but they have a strong impact on our decisions and emotions.
+Very often, those associations are beneath our awareness, but they have a substantial impact on our decisions and emotions.

 For example, when we think of light beer, we associate it with pale yellow.
-In 1993, Miller Brewing Company came out with its infamous “Miller Clear,” a colorless beer.
+In 1993, Miller Brewing Company launched its infamous “Miller Clear,” a colorless beer.
 It was a marketing disaster because it broke the hidden association in consumers’ minds.

 Keynote: Choose Your Winning Color

-In this extremely informative keynote, you will see what science has discovered about the impacts of color on our perceptions, emotions and decisions.
+In this entertaining, informative keynote, you will see what science has discovered about the impacts of color on our perceptions, emotions, and decisions.
 Understanding those influences can make or break a business.
-You will hear fascinating stories and interesting research studies that are relevant to every business.
+You will hear fascinating stories and interesting research studies relevant to every business.